 Also, Dr B. R. Madhukar, Medical Director & Consultant Psychiatrist from Cadabam’s Hospitals says– “It is important to realize and see what is the root cause of suicide.
 He adds that giving adequate and right kind of help such as listening to their inner voice is much important.”

-Cause of suicidal thoughts:
+Cause of Suicidal Thoughts

 The root cause of suicide varies person to person where the reasons could be the death of their loved one, break-up, mental illnesses, addiction and financial issues.
-Experts suggest this kind of behaviours might be because of the genetic factor also.
+Experts suggest this kind of behaviors might be because of the genetic factor also.
 So how to cope-up with suicidal thoughts.

 - Eliminate things that trigger negative thoughts.

 - Take charge of the health and wellness